 Target priorities changed to: engineers -> T2 land AA -> T2 mobile land

-First jester is not an issue, so it can be of a similar mass efficiency to T2 gunships, also the buff helps maintain its effectiveness since T1/2 MAA has been buffed here.
+In EQ, first jester is not an issue, so it can be of a similar mass efficiency to T2 gunships, also the buff helps maintain its effectiveness versus T1/2 maa.

 Price:200m 5000e 1000bt → 175m 3500e 700bt